shola/subs-zero/README.md

 subs-zero
 =========

 Web app to display images and captions from the r/Funny subreddit.
+Photo albums will be ignored in initial versions of the app.

 Note: must use the h2s/reddit-api-client library and PHP5+.